Small Business Depreciation: Section 179 vs MACRS Explained

 MACRS: The Gradual Approach

 MACRS (Modified Accelerated Cost Recovery System) spreads the deduction over a set number of years based on the type of asset.
-The IRS assigns each type of asset a "recovery period":
+Per IRS Publication 946, the IRS assigns each type of asset a "recovery period":

 | Asset Type | Recovery Period |